 Many of Covent Garden's wine bars are located inside some of the best quality restaurants in the area.
 They're a good place to head to find yourself in sophisticated surroundings where you can enjoyfine wine andconversation with your friends.
 Many of the wine bars also sell food that you can enjoy to accompany the drinks - sharing platters and other bar snacks such as meats and cheeses.

 The Langley (now called Foundation Bar) in Covent Garden

 Cafe des Amis in Covent GardenCrusting Pipe in Covent Garden

 Theme bars in the area

 Theme bars are a lively place to head with friends in Covent Garden.
-The Roadhouse is an American diner style bar where you will be able to take part in some karaoke, watch live music and chomp on some traditional American food.
-They are well-trained in coping with large groups, so it is a convenient option if you are in a hen, stag or birthday party.
 Guanabara is a Brazilian themed bar - the pace to head for some dancing to traditional music and Brazilian party atmosphere right here in London.

-As soon as you arrive at Covent Garden you will realise that you won't need to go far to find a bar - the area is jam packed with a variety bars.
+As soon as you arrive at Covent Garden you will realise that you won't need to go far to find a bar - the area is jam-packed with a variety of bars.
 If you are planning a night out in the area, do a bit of research in advance.
-If you want something low key and relaxed you will find the wine bars and pubs appealing.
+If you want something low key and relaxed, you will find the wine bars and pubs appealing.
 If you are more interested in a night on the tiles, the cocktail and theme bars offer dancing, glamour and a fun-filled atmosphere.
-It is worth heading off of the beaten track to find more interesting and less touristy places - get lost down the backstreets in the area and you are sure to find a bar that takes your fancy.
+It is worth heading off of the beaten track to find more interesting and less touristy places - get lost down the backstreets in the area, and you are sure to find a bar that takes your fancy.